 There are many reasons why this great American Republic has lasted as long as it has.
 From an unprecedented love and respect for the Constitution, to a fervent love of liberty and responsibility, to divine providence and allowance.
-This list goes on.
+This list goes on and on.

 Notice that these reasons have little to do with government itself, but rather the citizenry.
 Should the citizenry not respect the Constitution or no longer love liberty, there’s very little government could do to stop a tyrannical government from being established, and honestly, what government would try to prevent that anyway?